skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   This argument determines initial guess method for DFTB/SSR method.
   The *'read'* option with DFTB/SSR method is supported in 20.2 version (or newer).

-  + *'h0'*: Initial orbitals for DFTB/SSR method are generated from the diagonalization of non-SCC Hamiltonian.
+  + *'h0'*: Initial guess orbitals for DFTB/SSR method are generated from the diagonalization of non-SCC Hamiltonian.
   + *'read'*: Use orbitals calculated at the previous time step as the initial guess for the DFTB/SSR calculation.
+  + *'read'*: Initial guess orbitals are read from the 'eigenvec.bin' file which contains the orbitals calculated at the previous time step.

 \

 - **guess_file** *(string)* - Default: *'./eigenvec.bin'*

-  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the DFTB/SSR calculation at the first MD step.
+  The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the DFTB/SSR calculation at the first MD step.
   This argument is effective only if **guess** = *'read'*.
-  If the file does not exist, *'h0'* option is requested for the initial guess for the DFTB/SSR calculation.
+  If the file does not exist, *'h0'* option is applied for the initial guess for the DFTB/SSR calculation at the first MD step.

 \